 All these plaster surfaces will be worked with encaustic medium and alcohol inks.

-Have you used plaster as a ground for Encaustic art?
+Have you used venetian plaster as a ground for Encaustic painting?
 I would love to hear from you about your experience.
 Have a question about preparing a plaster ground on jute or burlap?
 Add a comment below and I will be happy to respond.